 If you are considering including employment or dividend income to meet the financial requirement, then you need to understand the difference between specified limited companies and non-specified limited companies.

-This is one of the most commonly overlooked mistakes that results in refusals for the following visas:
+This is one of the most commonly overlooked mistakes that result in refusals for the following visas:

 - Spouse Visa UK (spouse visa from outside the UK)